ben-tanen/ben-tanen.github.io/_posts/2020-02-10-oscars-best-picture.md

 - 2006: *Children of Men*, *Borat*
 - 2002: *Spirited Away*, *Adaptation.*

+{% include section-break.html %}

 {% capture methodology-note %}
-Best Picture nominees were taken from <a href="http://awardsdatabase.oscars.org/">the Official Academy Awards Database</a> and then matched to their respective titles on <a href="https://www.metacritic.com/">Metacritic</a>.
-All films that were ranked higher than the lowest scoring Best Picture nominee (based on <a href="https://www.metacritic.com/browse/movies/score/metascore/year/filtered?year_selected=2019&sort=desc">Metacritic's Best Movies By Year list</a>) were included (as of Feb 20, 2025).
+Best Picture nominees were taken from [the Official Academy Awards Database](http://awardsdatabase.oscars.org/) and then matched to their respective titles on [Metacritic](https://www.metacritic.com/).
+All films that were ranked higher than the lowest scoring Best Picture nominee (based on [Metacritic's Best Movies By Year list](https://www.metacritic.com/browse/movies/score/metascore/year/filtered?year_selected=2019&sort=desc)) were included (as of Feb 20, 2025).

-Some films on Metacritic's list likely did not qualify for Best Picture nominations (e.g., <i>Apocalypse Now: Final Cut</i>, an extended version of the 1979 film, was released in 2019 but likely would not qualify).
-However, the Academy's qualifications have changed over time and <a href="https://www.liveabout.com/qualifying-for-best-picture-oscar-4071766">generally require information submitted by studios directly to the Academy</a>, which can be difficult to find online.
+	Some films on Metacritic's list likely did not qualify for Best Picture nominations (e.g., *Apocalypse Now: Final Cut*, an extended version of the 1979 film, was released in 2019 but likely would not qualify).
+However, the Academy's qualifications have changed over time and [generally require information submitted by studios directly to the Academy](https://www.liveabout.com/qualifying-for-best-picture-oscar-4071766), which can be difficult to find online.
 Therefore, for the sake of completeness, all films listed on Metacritic were included.

 	The film's year indicates the year of release, not the year of the Oscars ceremony associated with the film.
 {% endcapture %}
-{% include methodology-note.html content=methodology-note break='yes' %}
+{% include methodology-note.html content=methodology-note %}